You have 3 main options for feeding your baby:

 Support using apps

-There are a number of apps available to help you with breastfeeding.
+There are many apps available to help you with breastfeeding.
 You may want to search for some that will help you keep track of:

 - when you've fed your baby, and for how long